YogliB/svelte-component-template/README.md

 1. Edit a component file in `.svelte` `packages/my-component`, and save it.

-1. What the magic happen.
+1. What the magic happens.

 ## Consuming Components